xyfir/ptorx/docs/help.md

 **Premium** and **Ultimate** users are able to do things that Basic users (free, non-paying) cannot:

-- Send mail from your alias
+- Send mail from an alias on Ptorx
 - Have more than one primary email
-- Reply to mail using your alias on Ptorx
+- Reply to mail using and alias on Ptorx
 - Save incoming mail to Ptorx for later viewing within the app
-- Reply to mail anonymously using your alias from your non-Ptorx mailbox
+- Reply to mail anonymously using an alias from your non-Ptorx mailbox
+- Send mail from an alias using its SMTP credentials in non-Ptorx email clients